NazarovN001/user-stories/README.md

 Discuss and agree on the US developed.

 1. Find one or more people among your fellow students or friends with whom you can discuss US by playing the roles of "user", "customer", "developer" one by one or together.
-2. When discussing, check that the conditions of 3 C are met:
+2. During the discussion, make sure that the conditions of 3 Cs are met:
    1. Card: if the US doesn't fit enough, then split it into two or more or rework the US differently;
    2. Conversation: Discuss each of the US with each role.
 Refine the US if necessary;
    3. Confirmation: as a result of discussion and refinement, harmonize US with each role;